 Rayyane Tabet Beirut-San Francisco

 performance — premiere

-The Return is the project supported by the Friends of Kunstenfestivaldesarts in 2022
+The Return was supported by the Friends of Kunstenfestivaldesarts in 2022